michaelhawkins/playful-coming/README.md

 - The CR part of CRUD using ScalaAnorm
 - Scala/Play localization
 - Partials
 - Scala templates / Play forms
+- Testing via specs2 including static pages, dynamic pages and routes

 #### What does it need to do:
-- Testing via specs2
 - Authorization to allow an admin to view who has registered for launch information and to download a CSV
 - Send an email to the interested party
 - Check for duplicate emails and update the person model rather than creating new (maybe?)